Center for Cancer Care

 Unlike a chest x-ray which produces flat, two-dimensional images of the lungs, a non-invasive CT scan is able to produce a three-dimensional image of the lungs, giving a more detailed report about the volume and shape of lung abnormalities.
 These nodules, or masses of tissue, are actually quite common and are usually non-cancerous.
 By using the CT scan, our team will be able to detect the size and shape of any suspected lung nodules and their likelihood to be cancerous.
 This test is not a substitute for tobacco cessation programs.

 Who Should Consider Having the Screening

-Publications in major medical journals, including the Journal of the American Medical Association (JAMA) and the New England Journal of Medicine, have validated lung cancer screenings for high-risk individuals.
+Major, multicenter studies published in medical journals, including the Journal of the American Medical Association (JAMA) and the New England Journal of Medicine, have validated lung cancer screenings for high-risk individuals.
 In addition, specialty physician and medical organizations (American College of Chest Physicians, American Society of Clinical Oncology, the National Comprehensive Cancer Network) are recommending this test for high-risk individuals as well.